Search engine optimization (SEO), according to our definition, is:

 Jon Henshaw / Senior SEO Analyst, CBSi

-SEO in 2018 is a mixture of art and skill that blends multiple disciplines.
+SEO is a mixture of art and skill that blends multiple disciplines.

 A modern SEO needs to: